knative/eventing/docs/experimental-features.md

 A feature can be in Alpha, Beta or GA stage.
 An Alpha feature means:

 - Disabled by default.
-- No vendor is required to implement the new feature at this point, but it’s encouraged to.
+- The feature is not normative at this point of the process, that is no vendor is required to implement it, although this is encouraged to provide feedback.
 - Might be buggy.
 Enabling the feature may expose bugs.
 - Support for the feature may be dropped at any time without notice.
 - The API may change in incompatible ways in a later software release without